dark5680/Food-Automation/README.md

 # food2
-this is a simple food automation that created for my php class this project in not completed.
+this is a simple food automation that created for my php class. this project in not complete.